fzyzcjy/grafana_dashboard_python/README.md

 Examples can be found at `/examples`.

 ## Relation with Grafanalib

+Firstly, thank you Grafanlib for the helpful tool!

 I do hope that I can simply PR to Grafanalib and add the "convert any JSON into Python" feature.
 However, in my humble opinion it is quite hard: Grafanalib's API differs a lot from Grafana's JSON API.
 Therefore, though I can easily convert JSON to Python dict or object constructor, it is time-consuming and error-prone to further convert it into valid Grafanalib code.